-Banks are going through significant changes.
+Banks are going through significant changes in these times of digital transformation and omni-channel consumers.
 In consumer/retail banking, customers want multiple interaction and banking possibilities with a clear focus on digital and mobile banking services.

 We’ve mentioned the many transformational challenges for banks, from among others the customer perspective, previously.
 They are joined by an increase of both usage of FinTech products and consumer trust regarding the providers of such FinTech solutions and services.
 No wonder that FinTech is among the hottest ‘terms’ in banking but also in insurance and financial services overall.

 FinTech, short for financial technology, is not just about innovative or so-called disruptive startups, even if today they are really a key part of it.
 FinTech is a broader category that is clearly shaping the future of financial services, beyond the bank customer level.

 Having said that, the 2016 edition of the World Retail Banking Report, an annual must-read by the EFMA and Capgemini is clear about the impact of FinTech firms, among others from a banking customer perspective.

 The 2016 World Retail Banking report states that bankers underestimate the impact of FinTech firms on their customers and shows how these customers feel about FinTech services.

 Some findings of the report: